 HELP PROMOTE THE RIDE

 We’d appreciate your help to promote the White Ribbon Ride to other riders.
 You are the people who know other riders.
 Please feel free to send them the link to this page or the facebook event page.
-You can order free White Ribbon Ride Posters and ribbons and put them up in your town/city.
+You can order free White Ribbon Ride Posters and order ribbons and put them up in your town/city.